salido/rails-challenge/README.md

 ## Challenge Instructions

 ### Objective
-Create a basic Rails app that sources data from a 3rd party API and presents a nice UI for a user to interact with the data.
+Build a Rails app that sources data from a 3rd party API and provides a clean and usable UI to interact with the data.

 ### Business Requirements